simoncblyth/opticks/notes/issues/OKX4Test_j1808_x4gen_csg_solids_survey.rst

            looks like a box subtract a cylinder with serious case of coincidence subtraction speckles

+           issue A : probably easy fix, just grow the subtracted cylinder in correct direction

      so:011 lv:011 rmx:00 bmx:00 soName: sExpHall0x4bcd390
      so:012 lv:012 rmx:00 bmx:00 soName: sTopRock0x4bccfc0
      so:013 lv:013 rmx:01 bmx:01 soName: sTarget0x4bd4340